St Michael's on Sea: Transport

-St Michael's-on-Sea is located at the junction of Marine Drive and Knoxgore Road.
+St Michael's on Sea is located at the junction of Marine Drive and Knoxgore Road.
 Marine Drive (R620) is the main route through the village, passing from Shelly Beach in the north to Uvongo in the south, while Knoxgore Road connects St Michael’s-on-Sea with Gamalakhe to the west.

+Vegetation

+The plant Turraea streyi is listed in the SANBI Red Data List of South African plants as critically endangered (or possibly extinct).
+This plant was once found at St Michaels-on-Sea, but due to cultivation, coastal development, and alien plant invasions, populations of the plant disappeared.
+Recent reports indicate that 50–100 plants identified as Turraea streyi have been found in its natural habitat.